kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 `weights_checkpoint`: There are two model weights checkpoints.
 The interval based checkpoint files called `<epoch>_checkpoint.pth` created after a curtain number of epochs and the files `<epoch>_best.pth` created whenever the model achives a new best validation accuracy.

 ## Reproducibility
+Here we list the used library versions, which are which are loaded and or installed when following the steps below (and working with the leonhard cluster).
 - python version: 3.8.5
 - cuda: 10.1.243
 - cudnn: 7.6.4